Muscaw/hivemux/README.md

 The commands defined in the [TMUX documentation](https://man.openbsd.org/OpenBSD-current/man1/tmux.1) can all be used.

-#### What must the combrc file contain
+#### What must the hmrc file contain

-A combrc script **must** contain the following line at the beginning.
+A hmrc script **must** contain the following line at the beginning.

 `new-session -d -c {{cwd}} -s {{session}}`

-This allows tmux to create the session without attaching to it, allowing HoneyComb to finish its execution.
+This allows tmux to create the session without attaching to it, allowing Hivemux to finish its execution.

 If you want, you can always add [other flags](https://man.openbsd.org/OpenBSD-current/man1/tmux.1#new-session) to the `new-session` command such as `-n` or even a shell command.

 ## Usage

-`comb --help`
+`hm --help`

-`comb list-projects`
+`hm list-projects`

-`comb attach myproject` or `comb a myproject`
+`hm attach myproject` or `hm a myproject`

 ### Shell auto-completion